 - Inappropriate touching - Fondling and other unwanted or nonconsensual touching is inappropriate.
 Touching is sometimes a form of grooming, testing the waters, and building trust in potential victims.

 - Rape - Sexual penetration by force or restraint is rape.
 Rape also occurs when one party is unable to consent to sexual contact, sometimes as a result of drug or alcohol intoxication and sometimes because one party is a minor.
 The age of consent in Florida is 18.

 - Pornography - Using minors to create pornographic or sexual photos or videos is illegal.
 Distribution of the pornographic material is also a crime.

-- Indecent exposure – Showing one’s genitals to a nonconsenting individual or minor is abuse.
-Exposure may occur on the street, public transportation, or even in a home.
+- Indecent exposure - Showing one's genitals to a nonconsenting individual or minor is abuse.
+Exposure may occur on the street, on public transportation, or even in a home.

 - Sexual exposure - Exposing a child to sexual materials or actions is abuse.
 For example, two adults may not engage a child in watching them perform sexual activities.

 Many people are unsure if they were victims of abuse.
 If you are unsure, discussing your experience with an attorney could shed light on a difficult event in your life.
 We want to help you understand your legal rights and options.

 According to statistics compiled by the Florida Department of Health Violence and Injury Prevention Section (VIPS), roughly one in six women in the state has experienced rape or attempted rape in her life.
 The same researchers determined that nearly 42 percent of Florida women have been the victim of sexual violence outside of rape.
 About 20 percent of men in the state experienced sexual violence.